fordbedia/basic-webpack-configuration/README.md

 import Style from './assets/scss/index.scss'
 ```

-Ok we're now set on our basic config for css/sass.
+Ok we're now set on our basic configuration for css/sass.
 Let's try running it:

 ```
 npm run dev